lighttransport/gltf-insight/README.md

 * [ ] Draco compressed mesh support. https://github.com/google/draco
   * NOTE that Draco fails to compile with gcc4.8(CentOS7 default)
 * [ ] basis_universal texture compression support. https://github.com/binomialLLC/basis_universal
+* [ ] export of morphed/skinned mesh as a simple OBJ file (and as a sequence of OBJs for animations)

 ## License